-As discussed previously, 0.2 mM ADP does not fally saturate flux in isolated mitochondria (Gnaiger 2001; Puchowicz et al. 2004); greate DP concentration is required, particularly in permeabilized muscle fibres and cardiomyocytes, to overcome limitations by intracellular diffusion and by the reduced conductance of the mtOM (Jepihhina et al. 2011, Illaste et al. 2012, Simson et al. 2016), either through interaction with tubulin (Rostovtseva et al. 2008) or other intracellular structures (Birkedal et al. 2014).
+As discussed previously, 0.2 mM ADP does not fully saturate flux in isolated mitochondria (Gnaiger 2001; Puchowicz et al. 2004); greater ADP concentration is required, particularly in permeabilized muscle fibres and cardiomyocytes, to overcome limitations by intracellular diffusion and by the reduced conductance of the mtOM (Jepihhina et al. 2011, Illaste et al. 2012, Simson et al. 2016), either through interaction with tubulin (Rostovtseva et al. 2008) or other intracellular structures (Birkedal et al. 2014).
 In permeabilized muscle fibre bundles of high respiratory capacity, the apparent $K{\rm m}$ for ADP increases up to 0.5 mM (Saks et al. 1998), consistent with experimental evidence that >90% saturation is reached only at >5 mM ADP (Pesta and Gnaiger 2012).
 Similar ADP concentrations are also required for accurate determination of OXPHOS-capacity in human clinical cancer samples and permeabilized cells (Klepinin et al. 2016; Koit et al. 2017).
 Whereas 2.5 to 5 mM ADP is sufficient to obtain the actual OXPHOS-capacity in many types of permeabilized tissue and cell preparations, experimental validation is required in each specific case.

-Electron transfer-state (Fig. 5C): The ET-state is defined as the noncoupled state with kinetically-saturating concentrations of O_2 , respiratory substrate and optimum exogenous uncoupler concentration for maximum O_2 flux.
+Electron transfer-state (Figure 5C): The ET-state is defined as the noncoupled state with kinetically-saturating concentrations of O_2 , respiratory substrate and optimum exogenous uncoupler concentration for maximum O_2 flux.
 O_2 flux determined in the ET-state yields an estimate of ET-capacity.
-Inhibition of respiration is observed at higher than optimum uncoupler concentration as a consequence of the nearly collapsed protonmotive force, the driving force is insufficient for phosphorylation, and $J{P_2} = 0$.
+Inhibition of respiration is observed above optimum uncoupler concentrations.
+As a consequence of the nearly collapsed protonmotive force, the driving force is insufficient for phosphorylation, and $J{P^{\text{o}}} = 0$.

-ROX state and Rox: Besides the three fundamental coupling states of mitochondrial preparations, the state of residual O2 consumption, ROX, is relevant to assess respiratory function.
+ROX state and Rox: Besides the three fundamental coupling states of mitochondrial preparations, the state of residual O_2 consumption, ROX, is relevant to assess respiratory function.
 ROX is not a coupling state.
-The rate of residual oxygen consumption, Rox, is defined as O2 consumption due to oxidative side reactions measured after inhibition of ET-with rotenone, malonic acid and antimycin A. Cyanide and azide inhibit CIV and several peroxidases involved in Rox.
+The rate of residual oxygen consumption, Rox, is defined as O_2 consumption due to oxidative reactions measured after inhibition of ET-with rotenone, malonic acid and antimycin A. Cyanide and azide inhibit not only CIV but catalase and several peroxidases involved in Rox.
+However, high concentrations of antimycin A, but not rotenone or cyanide, inhibit peroxisomal acyl-CoA oxidase and D-amino acid oxidase (Vamecq et al.

+1987).
 ROX represents a baseline that is used to correct respiration in defined coupling states.
-Rox is not necessarily equivalent to non-mitochondrial respiration, considering O2-consuming reactions in mitochondria not related ET-such as O2 consumption in reactions catalyzed by monoamine oxidases (type A and B), monooxygenases (cytochrome P450 monooxygenases), dioxygenase (sulfur dioxygenase and trimethyllysine dioxygenase), and several hydoxylases.
-Mitochondrial preparations, especially those obtained from liver, may be contaminated by peroxisomes.
-This fact makes the exact determination of mitochondrial O2 consumption and mitochondria-associated generation of reactive oxygen species complicated (Schönfeld et al. 2009).
+Rox is not necessarily equivalent to non-mitochondrial reduction of O2, considering O2-consuming reactions in mitochondria that are not related to ET-such as O2 consumption in reactions catalyzed by monoamine oxidases (type A and B), monooxygenases (cytochrome P450 monooxygenases), dioxygenase (sulfur dioxygenase and trimethyllysine dioxygenase), and several hydoxylases.
+Even isolated mitochondrial fractions, especially those obtained from liver, may be contaminated by peroxisomes.
+This fact makes the exact determination of mitochondrial O2 consumption and mitochondria-associated generation of reactive oxygen species complicated (Schönfeld et al. 2009; Speijer 2016; Figure 1).
 The dependence of ROX-linked O2 consumption needs to be studied in detail together with non-ET enzyme activities, availability of specific substrates, O2 concentration, and electron leakage leading to the formation of reactive oxygen species.